top of page

 The ritual was one of “deep grief" and celebration of the lives of the nameless individuals that had passed on that day without anyone noticing.
 The artist herself was suffering from a degenerative disease and it was her last wish, that the shrine and the ritual live on in a public place after her death.
 I tried with many others to help her to make that happen, but in the end there were no takers.
 She eventually chose to die with a broken heart.

 In spite of her feeling of “failure” her passion and creativity lived on in all of us that had engaged with her.
 In other words, she made a contribution to me even though she felt she hadn’t.
 We can never know what impact we have on other people.
-Often times when someone has said to me that I made some difference in their lives, it came as a total surprise.
+Often times when someone has said to me that I made some small difference in their lives, it came as a total surprise.

 Burning the Boats Behind You